 All users pay the same low fare, except small children seated on an adult's lap ride, who ride for free.

 We encourage riders to purchase tickets online in advance to avoid boarding delays.
 Riders can print their tickets or show electronic confirmation to the driver.
 Tickets are also available for purchase on the bus by cash or credit card.
+Please note: riders paying in cash will need exact change.

 Only day tickets are available.